mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

 .. warning::
-   If you modify the contents of ``my_app.py``, then you need to restart your Python console (or restart the kernel of your Jupyter notebook) and re-launch the app in order for these changes to take effect.
+   If you modify the contents of ``my_app.py``, then you need to restart your Python console (or restart the kernel of your Jupyter notebook) and re-launch the application in order for these changes to take effect.

 Inspecting the Results
 ----------------------

-Our app was designed to log the names of the players for that particular game session;
-let's check that this log was written as-expected, and familiarize ourselves with the other files that Hydra writes when it launches an app.
+Our application was designed to log the names of the players for that particular game session; let's check that this log was written as-expected, and familiarize ourselves with the other files that Hydra writes when it launches an application.

 First, we'll create a simple Python function that will make it easy to print files in our Python console